United States men's national rugby league team: 2000–2010: Regular competition

-In 2001, as a response to the September 11 attacks, the AMNRL set up a rugby league match between local USA born players (USA All Stars) and AMNRL players who were born overseas (World Allies All Stars).
+In 2001, as a response to the September 11 attacks, the AMNRL set up a rugby league match between local U.S. born players (USA All Stars) and AMNRL players who were born overseas (World Allies All Stars).
 The match was won by the USA All Stars 27–26.
 Proceeds from the game were donated to the Red Cross to help with cleanup operations.
 Since 2002, the Tomahawks have been playing regular international competition in the United States.
 In 2002, the United States were defeated by Russia 54–10 in front of over 5,000 spectators in Moscow.

 On December 1, 2004, the Tomahawks played their first ever international game against the Australian Kangaroos, the reigning World Cup champions.
 The game was known as the Liberty Bell Cup and was played at Franklin Field at the University of Pennsylvania and was played on a grid iron size synthetic field (Fox Sports Australia commentators Warren Smith and former Australian captain Laurie Daley reported that the Kangaroos were not too enthused about playing on the synthetic turf).
 It was also played in 20 minute quarters rather than the normal 40 minute halves.
 The Tomahawks shocked the Australians by quickly racing to a 12-0 lead in the first quarter.
-A third converted try just 4 minutes into the 2nd quarter saw Americans lead by the unbelievable score of 18-0 until replacement forward Petero Civoniceva sent fullback Matthew Bowen on a 60-metre run to score under the posts with 5 minutes remaining in the first half.
+A third converted try just 4 minutes into the 2nd quarter saw Americans lead by the unbelievable score of 18-0 until replacement forward Petero Civoniceva sent fullback Matthew Bowen on a 60-meter run to score under the posts with 5 minutes remaining in the first half.
 However, a fourth converted try saw the home side lead by the World Champions 24-6 at half time.
 The Americans actually led for most of the game until the Kangaroos' superior fitness saw them rally in the last quarter of the game to win 36–24.
 Although they lost the game, many consider this to be the American's finest moment in international rugby league competition.

-In October 2006, the USA were to participate in qualifying for their first World Cup.
-They were placed in a four team Atlantic qualifying pool along with South Africa, West Indies and Japan.
-South Africa and the West Indies withdrew from qualifying so therefore the group was reduced to a single game between the US and Japan which the USA won 54–18.
-They then advanced to play Samoa in the Repechage Semi Final where they lost 42–10 to Samoa.
+In October 2006, the U.S. were placed in a four team Atlantic World Cup qualifying pool along with South Africa, West Indies and Japan.
+South Africa and the West Indies withdrew from qualifying so therefore the group was reduced to a single game between the U.S. and Japan which the U.S. won 54–18.
+They then advanced to the Repechage Semi Final where they lost 42–10 to Samoa.
 Despite playing well against Samoa and coming within two games of qualifying for the World Cup, the United States were dropped from 14th down to 15th place when the new world rankings were released after the tournament.

 In 2009 and 2010 the United States hosted other emerging North American teams in the Atlantic Cup.